 Whilst you are working on your practicals in the teaching labs, you are expected to make entries in your practical book, capturing a brief outline of the method, recording your observations and relevant data and calculations.
-For seven of the experiments (2P3, 2P4, 2P5-2P7, 2P9, 2P12) up to three marks will be awarded for the quality of your practical book entry.
+For seven of the practicals, up to three marks will be awarded for the quality of your practical book entry.